bhagvank/socialmediamgmt/README.md

 # Features

-1.Creating Articles.
+1. Creating Articles.
-2.Signup.
+2. Signup.
-3.Login.
+3. Login.
-4.Profile (to be added).
+4. Profile (to be added).
-5.Uploading content (to be added).
+5. Uploading content (to be added).

 # Social Media Mgmt